Monkeytron/LiveTAS/README.md

 A: When you first open a new version of LiveTAS, it will ask you to give it a folder on your computer to store its data in.
       From then on, all recordings will be recorded to a folder called Input Sequences in that folder.
       This is also where the program will expect input files to be when it is playing them back.

+Q: I want to edit a file of recorded inputs.
+What does all the writing in it mean?

+A: In the same folder as the Input Sequences folder, there should be a file called Instructions.txt .
+This contains an explanation of the format inputs are recorded in.
+      If you still have questions, feel free to ask about it in issues and I'll clarify for you!